Erallie/diarian/README.md

 	- Unlike most other plugins I’ve encountered on the Obsidian marketplace.
 ## Planned features
 Being in early development, there are some important features I have yet to add:
-- The option to display attached images in the Calendar view on the tiles of days that include them.
+- The ability to automatically insert your template from **Settings → Daily notes** when creating a daily note.
 ## Excluded features
 Since this plugin started as a project for my own personal use, there are features present in [Diarium](https://diariumapp.com/) that I do *not* plan on including in this plugin:
 - The ability to import tracker data from [Diarium](https://diariumapp.com/).